Kent, University of

 Pint of a price: Your average pint in Canterbury hits the £3.40 mark.

-Sporting reputation: Could be worse- currently in 30th place in the BUCS league.
+Sporting reputation: Not too bad- currently in 46th place in the BUCS league.

 Notable societies: Jump aboard the Pirate Society for fancy dress socials and movie nights.

 Glittering alumni: Gavin Esler, news presenter; Shiulie Ghosh, news correspondent; actors Alan Davies and Tom Wilkinson; novelists Sarah Waters and Kazuo Ishiguro.